 10. Enjoy the coffee culture

 Traveling to Vietnam without trying Vietnamese coffee will be a huge miss.

 Coffee is not only a drink but also a cultural activity in Saigon.
-You can find several coffee shops in Saigon, with people sitting inside or on the street, sipping coffee at any time of the day.
+You can find several coffee shops in Saigon, with people sitting inside or on the street, sipping coffee anytime.

 My favorite area for coffee is on Pasteur street near Notre Dame Cathedral in District 1.
-You can find many coffee shops around the area.
+You can find many coffee shops around the quarter.